-HPV viral particle focused on the increase in HPV-related cervical cancer in HIV+ women and the increase in oral cancer in HIV+ men and women.
+The Hagensee laboratory studies the role of human papillomavirus (HPV) in human malignancies.
+Studies are focused on the increase in HPV-related cervical cancer in HIV+ women and the increase in oral cancer in HIV+ men and women.

 A new area of focus is the role of HPV in anal cancer from basic biology to clinical trials and similar increases in anal cancer rates in HIV+ individuals.
 This increase may be due, in part, to an interaction with another DNA virus, Epstein Barr Virus (EBV) which also causes human cancers.
 Current projects include detection of HPV and EBV in clinical specimens, determination of the systemic and local immune response against each virus, in-vitro modeling techniques and development of xenograft mouse models.
 Results from these studies will aid in improved diagnostics and preventive measures for these cancers.
 Additional projects include development of self-testing methods to detect HPV DNA to improve cervical cancer screening and studies into improvement of HPV vaccine implementation.
 More recently, we have started to explore the serological response to SARS-COV-2 namely detection of serum antibodies against COVID-19, how long do they last after natural infection or vaccination and responses to the new variants of COVID-19.

-DEPARTMENT OF MICROBIOLOGY, IMMUNOLOGY, & PARASITOLOGY GRADUATE STUDENTS (alphabetically by mentor) CAMERON LAB:
+DEPARTMENT OF MICROBIOLOGY, IMMUNOLOGY, & PARASITOLOGY GRADUATE STUDENTS (alphabetically by mentor)

+CAMERON LAB:

+Ashley Winters

-Ashley Winters Ashley's PhD project is focused on miRNAs as biomarkers for identifying women who will advance from low grade cervical intraepithelial neoplasia (LG-CIN) to high grade cervical intraepithelial neoplasia (LG-CIN).
-Her project uses RNA extracted from biopsy samples from patients who have progressed from LG-CIN to HG-CIN, or from control samples, to identify dysregulated miRNAs and their target transcripts using several approaches including bioinformatics.
-Her work is part of an overall lab focus aimed at the development of a clinical test, currently lacking, that predicts the prognosis of LG-CIN and which could obviate the need for medical observation and indicate treatment intervention for women at risk of progression to HG-CIN and cancer.
+Ashley's PhD project focused on miRNAs as biomarkers for identifying women who will advance from low grade cervical intraepithelial neoplasia (LG-CIN) to high grade cervical intraepithelial neoplasia (LG-CIN).
+This work is part of an overall lab focus aimed at the development of a clinical test, which could obviate the need for medical observation and indicate treatment intervention for women at risk of progression to HG-CIN and cancer.
+Ashley graduated with her PhD in December 2024.

 FOSTER LAB:

 Thomas Galbato

 Thomas is working on therapy of host-directed inflammatory disease for his PhD project.
 The role of the serotonin 2A receptor in Inflammatory and age-related disease, including macular degeneration in the eye is a particular focus of his studies.

 JOHNSTON LAB:

 Lyndsey Nash Gisclair

-Lyndsey's PhD project is focused on evaluating endothelial cell responses to infection with the parasite Trypanosoma cruzi, the causative agent of Chagas' Disease.
-About 30% of infected individuals develop severe life-threatening cardiomyopathy due to excessive inflammation and fibrosis.
-While the roles of fibroblasts and cardiomyocytes are well studied, contributions of infected endothelial cells to cardiac remodeling remain largely undefined.
-Lyndsey's project includes development of a novel 3D multicellular cardiac co-culture model to characterize the endothelial response to T. cruzi infection and help identify endothelial dysfunction to inform potential therapies for treatment and/or prevention of Chagas' Disease.
+Lyndsey's PhD project focused on evaluating endothelial cell responses to infection with the parasite Trypanosoma cruzi, the causative agent of Chagas' Disease.
+About 30% of infected individuals develop life-threatening cardiomyopathy due to excessive inflammation and fibrosis.
+The project included development of a novel 3D multicellular cardiac co-culture model to characterize endothelial responses to T. cruzi infection and endothelial dysfunction to inform potential therapies or preventives for Chagas' Disease.
+Lyndsey graduated with her PhD in May 2025.

 KELLY LAB:

 Isabel Stephany-Brassesco

 Isabel's PhD project involves identification of RACK1-proximal proteins in parasitic trypanosomatids and the importance of rsp17 in ribosome LACK interactions and LACK function.
 This work is a key component of the lab emphasis on molecular understanding of the function and regulation of trypanosomatid protein pathways towards improved drug therapies.

 KOZLOWSKI LAB:

 Justin Smith

 Justin's PhD project is focused on evaluating potential effector functions of IgA from rhesus macaques immunized with newly developed trimeric HIV envelope proteins.
 IgA antibodies in this species are not well characterized and it remains unclear if they can efficiently neutralize virus or mediate Fc-dependent antiviral effector functions.
-He will compare HIV neutralization by IgG and IgA from these animals and evaluate Fc-mediated IgA functions, such as phagocytosis and antibody-dependent cellular cytotoxicity using monocytes and neutrophils from macaques and humans to determine if human cells can be used to effectively measure macaque IgA effector functions.
 These studies will inform development of new methods for measuring functions of IgA antibodies generated by HIV vaccine candidates and their correlation with protection.

 QUAYLE LAB: